 Lying down was my starting posture, so I’ll start there.
 In this posture, you are sometimes so close to falling asleep that you might well, fall asleep.
 Remaining alert might be the challenge of this posture.
 If you are really sleepy, you may fall asleep.
 Now, in my opinion, if you fall asleep during the day, you probably needed it, but I’m writing about meditation now so let’s say you can stay awake!
 The great thing about this posture is that, with no muscles holding you upright, it is very easy to deeply relax.
 You might even enter a deep hypnogogic state in which you hover in a state between sleep and awakeness.
 This can be a profound state of rest, profoundly de-stressing, and deeply restorative.
 Still, in a more usual meditation, you are both very relaxed and very alert, simultaneously.
 You are aware and alert, without anxiety.

-Lying down is also the best meditation position for stress reduction.
+The supine (laying down) posture is also the best meditation position for stress reduction.
 If you take one of my stress reduction or mindfulness classes, you’ll do it a lot.
 It is the best, fastest way to let go of stress and to ground your self.
 In fact, for people who are chronically under a lot of stress and anxiety, I recommend that they only practice lying down for the first several weeks.
 If you’ve never tried it, I think this will soon be your new favorite posture.

 From lying down, the next move is the seated posture.
 Here, we are mostly supported by a comfortable seated posture, whether in a chair or sitting comfortably on the floor.
 And while it’s possible to fall asleep while sitting, it is less likely to happen.
 The sitting posture is more alert than lying down.
 You will feel some of the ease and deep relaxation of the lying down posture, but you will feel more alert, more “awake” in your awareness.
 When you are in the seated posture and your meditation drops into “deep gear,” you will often feel a simultaneous wakeful alertness and relaxed, open awareness that feel different from that of any other posture.
 It is the most practiced posture around the world.
 As with all the postures, we practice sitting while breathing into the tan tien.
 If you have already sensed your tan tien and located it while lying down, it will be pretty easy to find it in this posture, too.
 What do zen monks do when tired of sitting in meditation all day?
 Well, I think that mostly they just sit more!
 But this doesn’t have to be our only option.
 Let’s look at standing and walking as other postures for meditation.